EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 ## 3. At the GM

 At the GM, the proposing team will generally introduce themselves and will be given three minutes to pitch their proposal to the room.
-Most teams choose to do this by going through their proposal a section at a time but you can do it however you like .Questions will then be opened up to the floor, followed by production merit and preference votes.
+Most teams choose to do this by going through their proposal a section at a time but you can do it however you like.
+Questions will then be opened up to the floor, followed by production merit and preference votes.
 For a detailed explanation of the process by which show proposals are selected, please see Articles 5A, 5B, 6A and 6B of the EUTC Constitution.
 Talk to the Productions Manager if you need help preparing.
 On the day, you can ask the Chair of the GM to talk you through it.

 ## 4. After the GM - auditions and rehearsals